Kothapeta revenue division

-Kothapeta revenue division is a proposed administrative division in the Konaseema district of the Indian state of Andhra Pradesh.
+Kothapeta revenue division is a proposed administrative division in the Dr. B.R.
+Ambedkar Konaseema district of the Indian state of Andhra Pradesh.
 The division awaits a final notification from the Government of Andhra Pradesh and would become one of the resultant three revenue divisions in the district.
 It is proposed to comprise seven mandals under its administration.
 Kothapeta is the divisional headquarters.

 Administration

 There are 7 mandals proposed to comprise Kothapeta revenue division.